UISPIN is an RDF-based framework to describe user interfaces for rendering

 The basic idea is that dedicated properties such as ui:view

-are used to link resources with ui:Elements, which provide
+are used to link resources with ui:Elements

 SPARQL Inferencing Notation (SPIN).